-3. Over one-half billion dollars, per year (in 2002 dollars), was thought to be wasted on medical care for non-familial dysautonomia victims.
+3. Over one-half billion dollars, per year (in 2002 dollars), was thought to be wasted on medical care for dysautonomia victims.
 This was secondary to typical delay in diagnosis for one to two years after disease onset.
-However, given the fact that the number of people with NFD was originally underestimated (and is growing), the amount in wasted medical expense is probably closer to 1.5 billion dollars per year (in 2002 dollars).
+However, given the fact that the number of people with dysautonomia was originally underestimated (and is growing), the amount in wasted medical expense is probably closer to 1.5 billion dollars per year (in 2002 dollars).

 5. Research funding is cost effective, in that it (and publicity generated by it) will help to cut down the number of people misdiagnosed.
 This would save Medicare, private health insurance carriers, Medicaid, and people with the disease many times the cost of the additional research.

 6. Funding research for a condition that debilitates and tortures over three million Americans (most misdiagnosed), is politically and morally the correct action to take.**